ezsystems/commerce-documentation/docs/guide/econtent/econtent_cookbook/extending_econtentcatalogfactory.md

  */
 protected function fillCatalogElementDataMap(CatalogElement $catalogElement, array $dataMap = array()) {
-    /* Before returning the catalog element you can add the video to data map: */
+    /* Before returning the catalog element you can add the video to the data map: */

-    // The videos is added to products only: if ($catalogElement instanceof ProductNode) {
+    // Videos are added to products only: if ($catalogElement instanceof ProductNode) {
         $videoField = $this->extractVideo('ses_sku', $dataMap);
         $catalogElement->addFieldToDataMap('video', $videoField);